ByMarko99/ByMarko99/README.md

    </p>

 ---
-- 🔭 I’m currently working on developing my coding skills through intensive learning and completing my CV by training and achieving new certifications as a student
+- 🔭 I’m currently working on developing my coding skills through intensive learning and completing my CV by training and achieving new certifications as a student.

-- 🌱 I’m currently learning ...
+- 🌀 I’m currently learning different frameworks such as Laravel, Blazor, or Angular.
-- 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...
+- 🐱‍👤 Fun fact: I'm the coding ninja who combines keystrokes with kettlebells, mastering both the virtual and physical realms!
-- 💬 Ask me about ...
+- ⛩️ Ask me about anything you want to!
-- 📫 How to reach me: ...
+- 📫 How to reach me: markoalmeida4@gmail.com
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...

 ![ByMarko99's GitHub stats](https://github-readme-stats.vercel.app/api?username=ByMarko99&theme=merko&show_icons=true)